lamansky/conscript.js/readme.md

 ### Parameter of the First Function

 1. Optional: Object argument: Global options that will apply to all subsequent calls.
 Possible options:
+    * `allowRegexLiterals` (bool): Whether to permit regular expression literals in condition scripts.
+Defaults to `false`.
     * `safeCall` (bool): If set to `true`, calling a non-function will fail silently and generate `null`.
 If set to `false`, an error will be thrown.
 Defaults to `false`.
     * `safeNav` (bool): If set to `true`, accessing a property of a non-object will fail silently and generate `null`.
 If set to `false`, an error will be thrown.
 Defaults to `false`.
     * `safe` (bool): A shortcut for setting both `safeCall` and `safeNav` simultaneously.